buvnswrn/AJAN-Airsim-Python/README.md

 # AJAN-Airsim-Python
-A Python API for communicating with Airsim
+A Python API for communicating with Airsim from AJAN Agent System

 ## Installation
 - Create a virtual environment using the following command